What it’s like to date and marry out of your social class

 “It actually became a chore [for my partner], and it created a lot of resentment,” Victor says of their trips together.
 “It wasn’t something that he was comfortable with—or something that he even needed.”
 Part of that sentiment has to do with the instability of his childhood.
 “Having a home, being in that home, and having that stability is really important to him—way more than any trip I could give him,” Victor says.
 “And he reiterates that a lot.”
 Eventually, the two of them came to a middle ground: They could take no more than two “major” or international trips a year.

-When it comes to how they spend their money, Evans says his partner tends to be more minimalist with shopping and clothing purchases.
+When it comes to how they spend their money, Victor says his partner tends to be more minimalist with shopping and clothing purchases.
 But one noticeable exception is food.
 “He’s super focused on brands and the quality of food,” Victor says.
 “He won’t even buy certain foods, [like green beans], because he says that’s the food he got when he was at the food bank.”

-Talking about the idea of privilege is especially difficult for the two of them because Victor is black and Evans is white.
+Talking about the idea of privilege is especially difficult for the two of them because Victor is black and his partner is white.
 “I agree that I had certain privileges that he didn’t,” Victor says.
 “But there’s still a white privilege that he has that I don’t.”

 “Money is something that we just kind of dance around”